-Paleo chili with blueberries is going to become your new favourite dinner.
-Not only is this slow cooker paleo chili with blueberries packed with flavour, it’s also loaded with vegetables so it is so, so healthy.
-Because it’s made in the slow cooker or crockpot this paleo chili with blueberries is also really easy to make.
-Your whole family is going to love it.
+Paleo chili with blueberries is the ultimate in comfort food.
+This chili is packed with flavour and loaded with vegetables and is so healthy.
+Because it’s made in the slow cooker or crockpot this chili with blueberries is also really easy to make.

 I am so excited to share this week’s recipe with you guys.
 Paleo Chili with Blueberries.
 Yes blueberries!
 Am I a genius or what?
 Okay, maybe don’t answer that question, but I was trying to think of something that would resemble black beans, without actually having the gut aggravating effects that beans do.
 And blueberries were the perfect solution!
 It gives this chili a little something special.
 I really do think you are going to love it.
 You are going to love it even more when you realize how easy this chili is to make because it’s done in the slow cooker or crockpot.
 Basically throw all the ingredients in there and let your slow cooker or Crockpot work it’s magic.
 Easy peasy.